Norovirus quarantines 700 inmates at Illinois prison

 The quarantine will confine the inmates in the medium and minimum security division to their cells and will restrict them from having visitors.
-The restrictions were put in place after inmates began getting sick on Monday, with between 30 and 40 inmates confirmed with the virus by Wednesday, the Chicago Tribune
+The restrictions were put in place after inmates began getting sick on Monday, with between 30 and 40 inmates confirmed with the virus by Wednesday, the Chicago Tribune reports.

 Officials said that the quarantine will stay in place until further notice.